domain-driven-design

 1. Ubiquitous Language

-Core concept: A shared, rigorous language between developers and domain experts that is used consistently in conversation, documentation, and code.
-When the language changes, the code changes.
-When the code reveals awkward naming, the language is refined.
+Core concept: A shared, rigorous language between developers and domain experts, used consistently in conversation, documentation, and code.
+When the language changes, the code changes -- and awkward naming in code feeds back into refining the language.

 Why it works: Ambiguity is the root cause of most modeling failures.
-When a developer says "order" and a domain expert means "purchase request," bugs are inevitable.
-A ubiquitous language forces alignment so that every class, method, and variable name maps to a concept the business recognizes and validates.
+When a developer says "order" and an expert means "purchase request," bugs are inevitable; a ubiquitous language forces every name in code to map to a concept the business recognizes and validates.

 Installs